Geohashing/oHash/docs/ux_plan_01.md

 ### If no grat is selected

-- Shrink down Grat Info section
-- Display a message like "Click the map to select a box"
+- Display a message like "Click the map to select a graticule, or use your location."

 ### If a grat is selected and we do NOT have its DJ Open